Ray2OUC/AANet/README.md

 ![Framework](framework.jpg)

-Our work is accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023, and can be accessed via [manuscript](https://ieeexplore.ieee.org/document/10058693).
+Our work was accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023, and can be accessed via [manuscript](https://ieeexplore.ieee.org/document/10058693).

 ![Example](examples.jpg)